cswitenky/cswitenky/posts/learn-sign.md

 title: '👐 So You Want to Learn Sign Language?'
 date: '2024-01-28'
 ---

-I've been asked a few times recently about how to learn [**American Sign Language**](https://en.wikipedia.org/wiki/American_Sign_Language) (ASL).
-Although I am culturally Deaf and fluent, I am not an ASL instructor.
-That being said, I do have some advice for those who want to learn ASL.
+I've been asked a few times recently about how to learn [**American Sign Language**](https://en.wikipedia.org/wiki/American_Sign_Language) (ASL), so I wanted to share some advice for those interested in starting their journey.

-It goes without saying that the _best way to learn ASL is to learn from Deaf people_.
-If you have the opportunity to take an ASL class from a Deaf instructor, **do it**!
-If you have the opportunity to attend a Deaf event, **do it**!
-If you have the opportunity to make Deaf friends, **do it**!
-There is no substitute for learning from Deaf people.
+The best way to learn ASL is to learn directly from Deaf people.
+This can include:
+- Enrolling in an ASL class taught by a Deaf instructor
+- Attending Deaf events in your area
+- Building friendships with Deaf individuals
+- Volunteering with organizations that serve the Deaf community

-If you don't have the opportunity to learn from Deaf people, there are still plenty of resources available online.
-I've compiled a list of resources below that I've found helpful.
+While nothing can replace the experience of learning from Deaf people, there are also many excellent online resources available for those who may not have access to in-person opportunities.
+Below, I've compiled a list of resources that I personally recommend.

 ## Online Resources